amakukha/PyPDP11/README.md

 Note: Unix V6 used `chdir` command instead of `cd`.
 Issuing `stty -lcase` is needed to enable lowercase output.
 Instead of `Ctrl+C`, press Backspace if you want to halt execution of a program.

-Don't forget to issue the `sync` command before exporting the disk image (it flushes the delayed I/O to disk).
+If you want to export the disk image for whatever reason, don't forget to issue the `sync` command first (it flushes the delayed I/O to disk).

 ## What's new
 Compared to the original JavaScript code, this implementation has the following benefits: